Rangoon Battalion, Rangoon Cantonment c. 1939.

 British India military commands c.
 1931

-Over the late 1880s the British Indian Empire annexed the territories of the Thibaw Min, the last Burmese king.
+Over the late 1880s, the British Indian Empire annexed the territories of King Thibaw, the last Burmese monarch.
 Adjacent upland areas - like the Kachin and Wa Hills - were gradually added between 1900 and 1930.
 Together with Arakan and Lower Burma, they formed "British Burma".
-British Burma was a province of British India until April 1937, ruled by a Lt.
-Governor who reported to the Viceroy in Calcutta.
+Until April 1937, British Burma was a province of British India, ruled by a Lieutenant Governor who reported to the Viceroy in Calcutta.

-Burma as an "Independent District" under a Major General reported to the Commander-in-Chief.
+As an "Independent District" under a Major General, Burma reported to the Commander-in-Chief.
 In the 1920s and early 1930s there were normally two British battalions stationed in Burma together with one or more Indian battalions.
 One battalion was normally at Mingaladon and the other at the District headquarters at Maymyo.
 In 1937, after separation from India, a new "Burma Army '' was created with new "Burma Rifles" regiments.